 *This estimate is still based on the rent for 2023-2024, adjusted for inflation.
 Students might be eligible for rent benefit (huurtoeslag) from the Dutch government.
 This would effectively reduce these annual costs by approximately €2.400.
 For more information visit www.belastingdienst.nl (switch to English at the bottom of the page and search for 'rent benefit' and select the first available option).
 Additionally, take into account monthly municipal taxes that have to be paid by every Rotterdam citizen.
 They amount to approximately €55,-.

 **Prices are quoted for purchasing new books, second hand books are usually cheaper.
 Note: the stated amounts should be considered averages and may vary depending on the courses you take.

 Please note: These tuition fees can be subject to change.
+The numbers you see in the table are an indication.
 Prior to the start of the academic year, tuition fees may be modified by the Dutch government.
 Erasmus University Rotterdam reserves the right to make changes affecting policies, fees, curricula, or any other matter announced in this publication without further notice.

 The Budget Calculator is another useful budgeting tool in order to plan your expenses.

 EU/EEA tuition fee or non EU/EEA tuition fee?

 In general, to be eligible to pay the EU/EEA tuition fee applicants need to meet all three of the following requirements: